main-del/NIST-CSF-2.0-UA/README.md

 ## Repository Contents

-- Original NIST CSF 2.0 text in English
-- Translation of NIST CSF 2.0 into Ukrainian in PDF and DOCX formats
+- Translation of NIST CSF 2.0 into Ukrainian in DOCX.
 - README.md with usage instructions

 ## Usage Instructions

-To use the translation, download the files from this repository and review the document in your preferred format (PDF or DOCX).
+To use the translation, download the files from this repository and review the document in DOCX.

 ## Authors and License